 - 2. To meet the societies and classes. - 3.
 To visit the sick. - 4.
-To visit [all the members and probationers on his circuit, at least once in three months: and all the members of his congregation, whenever practicable. - 5.
-To preach out of doors wherever an attentive congregation can be found.
+To visit all the members and probationers on his circuit, at least once in three months; and all the members of his congregation, whenever practicable. - 5.
+To preach out of doors wherever an attentive congregation can be found. - 6.
+To take up all the collections ordered by the Conference. - 7.
+To raise money for the purchase of tracts, and attend to their distribution upon his circuit.